HarishBankai/BAKCHODI/README.md

 FOR LINUX USERS :

-1] Clone the repository or copy the source code into a .c file (e.g., geometry_calculator.c) in the terminal.
+1] Clone the repository or copy the source code into a geometry_calculator.c in the terminal.

 2] Compile the program using a C compiler: